So, you’ve got this shiny blog of yours and you’re thinking, “How much is this thing really worth?”

 And that’s where the timing comes in.

-You see, selling a brand-new blog doesn’t usually work out too well.
+Selling a brand-new blog doesn’t usually work out too well.

 I mean, would you buy a brand-new restaurant that hasn’t had a single customer yet?